xieyuheng/inner/docs/source/_posts/person/martin-löf/on-the-meanings-of-the-logical-constants-and-the-justification-of-logical-laws.md

 and knowledge is understood in this way, logic itself is naturally understood as the theory of knowledge, that is, of demonstrative knowledge.
+Thus logic studies, from an objective point of view, our pieces of knowledge as they are organized in demonstrative science, or, if you think about it from the act point of view, it studies our acts of judging, or knowing, and how they are interrelated.